 Live Music Now is a UK-wide initiative, created by Yehudi Menhuin and Ian Stoutkzer in 1977.
 Every year, LMN musicians deliver thousands of interactive music programmes in care homes and hospitals and a range of community and healthcare settings.
 LMN musicians work in Special Educational Needs Schools, where music can make a huge difference to the lives of children and their families.
 LMN's specialist support and training provides young musicians with skills and employment at the start of their professional careers, across all genres of music.

-The trio at Morecambe Road School preparing for another performance.
+The trio at Morecambe Road School after a workshop.

 A pupil feeling the air blowing through Tom's clarinet.